syncfusion-content/javascript-docs/js/Diagram/Connector.md

 {% endhighlight %}

 ![](/js/Diagram/Connector_images/connector_img6.png)

+The diagram client side event [segmentChange](/api/js/ejdiagram#events:segmentchange "segmentChange") gets triggered when a connector segment is edited.

 The `point` property of straight segment allows you to define the end point of it.
 The following code example illustrates how to define the end point of a straight segment.